 China acceded to the Nuclear Nonproliferation Treaty (NPT) on March 9, 1992.
-The NPT does not ban peaceful nuclear projects.
-On May 11, 1996, the PRC issued a statement promising to make only safeguarded nuclear transfers.
-China, on July 30, 1996, began a moratorium on nuclear testing and signed the Comprehensive Test Ban Treaty (CTBT) in September 1996 but (like the United States) has not ratified it.
-Premier Li Peng issued nuclear export control regulations on September 10, 1997.
+On May 11, 1996, the PRC stated a promise to make only safeguarded nuclear transfers.
+China, on July 30,

+1996, began a moratorium on nuclear testing and signed the Comprehensive Test Ban Treaty (CTBT) in September 1996 but has not ratified it.
+The PRC Premier issued nuclear export control regulations on September 10, 1997.
 On October 16, 1997, China joined the Zangger Committee (on nuclear trade).
 Also in October 1997, China promised not to start new nuclear cooperation with Iran.
 On June 6, 1998, the U.N.
 Security Council (including China) adopted Resolution 1172, asking states to prevent exports to India or Pakistan's nuclear weapon or missile programs.
 The PRC issued regulations on dual-use nuclear exports on June 17, 1998.
-In May 2004, China applied to join the Nuclear Suppliers Group (NSG), which accepted China as a member after the Bush Administration decided to support China, despite congressional concerns.
+In May 2004, China applied to join the Nuclear Suppliers Group (NSG), which accepted China as a member after the Bush Administration supported China, despite congressional concerns.